Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/5-sorting.md

 Yes the comparison between n and 2^n is the same comparison between n and log n . **log n grows so much more slowly than n**.

-Think about decreenting 8 to 1:
+Think about decrementing 8 to 1:
 - in O(n), it's 8 -> 7 -> 6 -> ... -> 1
 - in O(log n), it's 8 -> 4 -> 2 -> 1